Healer Rankings / Tier List for Phase 3 of TBC Classic

 Paladin

 - Throughput — A-tier, Paladin single target healing is second to none in TBC as long as they can cast freely, and you will want at least a few in your raid to keep tanks and people being hit by mechanics alive.
-Unfortunately they have no area of effect healing tools and no heals-over-time or shields, making them very one-dimensional.
+Unfortunately they have no area of effect healing tools and no heals over time or shields, making them very one-dimensional.

 - Utility — S-tier, blessings such as

-Blessing of Salvation applied to the full raid.
+applied to the full raid.

 Paladins bring some of the